-- a) A full-time student will not be allowed to proceed to Second Year studies if he or she has not obtained passes in all subjects.
-A part-time student will not be allowed to proceed to Second Year Studies if he or she has not obtained passes in all First year subjects or to Third Year if he or she has not obtained passes in all Second Year subjects. - b) A student in his or her final year of either full-time or part-time study shall be Required to present himself or herself for examination at the first diet of examination (covering June and September) following the conclusion of his or her studies, and may not thereafter submit himself or herself for examination without the permission of the Sub-Committee for Student Progress. - c) A candidate for the Diploma will not normally be permitted to be in attendance for more than three years of full-time study or five years of part-time study or equivalent combination of the two forms of study - d) Decisions on progress, including the exclusion of a student for any of the reasons given in §a) to §d) above, shall be taken by the Sub-Committee for Student Progress.
-A student shall have the right of appeal to the Committee and thereafter to the Joint Appeals Committee in accordance with the Code of Appeals.
+- a) A full-time candidate will not be allowed to proceed to Second Year studies if he or she has not obtained passes in all subjects.
+A part-time candidate will not be allowed to proceed to Second Year Studies if he or she has not obtained passes in all First year subjects or to Third Year if he or she has not obtained passes in all Second Year subjects. - b) A candidate in his or her final year of either full-time or part-time study shall be Required to present himself or herself for examination at the first diet of examination (covering June and September) following the conclusion of his or her studies, and may not thereafter submit himself or herself for examination without the permission of the Sub-Committee for Student Progress. - c) A candidate for the Diploma will not normally be permitted to be in attendance for more than three years of full-time study or five years of part-time study or equivalent combination of the two forms of study - d) Decisions on progress, including the exclusion of a candidate for any of the reasons given in §a) to §d) above, shall be taken by the Sub-Committee for Student Progress.
+A candidate shall have the right of appeal to the Committee and thereafter to the Joint Appeals Committee in accordance with the Code of Appeals.

-Admission to the Degree of Master of Architecture (by conversion)
+Admission to the Degree of Master of Architecture (by Conversion)

-A Diploma in Architecture student assessed by the Diploma Examination Board as having achieved in the final examinations a standard in Final Design Thesis or Research Project 5 significantly higher than that required for the award of the Diploma shall be given the option of undertaking additional studies, and submitting for the Degree of Master of Architecture (by Conversion).
-Alternatively a student may present to the Professor an argued case to proceed to a further term of study of a particular aspect of Architecture in relation to the Final Design Thesis or Research Project 5.
-A student so transferred will enrol for a further period of three months full-time supervised study at the Mackintosh School of Architecture, in the first term of the following session, and will submit work at the conclusion of this period for examination for the Degree of MArch; or, a student will enrol for a further session of part-time supervised study at the Mackintosh School of Architecture, and will submit work at the conclusion of this period, i.e. in June for examination for the Degree of MArch (by Conversion).
-Exceptionally, the Sub-Committee for Student Progress may permit a student who does not submit for the Degree at the conclusion of the period of further study to undertake an additional period of part-time study before submitting.
+A Diploma in Architecture candidate assessed by the Diploma Examination Board as having achieved an A or B grade in the specific course they wish to pursue through the extended project shall be given the option of undertaking additional studies, and submitting for the Degree of Master of Architecture (by Conversion).
+Alternatively a candidate may present to the Head of the Mackintosh School of Architecture an argued case to proceed to a further term of study of a particular aspect of Architecture in relation to the Final Design Thesis or Research Project 5.

+A candidate so transferred will enrol for a further period of three months full-time supervised study at the Mackintosh School of Architecture, in the first term of the following session, and will submit work at the conclusion of this period for examination for the Degree of MArch; or, a candidate will enrol for a further session of part-time supervised study at the Mackintosh School of Architecture, and will submit work at the conclusion of this period, i.e. in June for examination for the Degree of MArch (by Conversion).
+Exceptionally, the Sub-Committee for Student Progress may permit a candidate who does not submit for the Degree at the conclusion of the period of further study to undertake an additional period of part-time study before submitting.